Vanguard Value ETF

 VTV

-VTV is an ETF that tracks the performance of large-cap U.
+VTV is an exchange-traded fund (ETF) that holds a diversified portfolio of U.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily